50 Interesting & Fun Facts About Louisiana State You Should Know

 Louisiana has more alligators than any other state

-While most people think of Florida as the alligator capital of the country, Louisiana outranks the sunshine state by almost a million!
 Over 2 million alligators live in Louisiana's coastal marshes, swamps, and bayous across the state.
-Records of alligators in Louisiana go back to the diaries of Spanish explorers in the 1600s, but these reptiles have likely been around much longer.
+Records of alligators in Louisiana go back to the diaries of French explorers in the late 1600s, but these reptiles have likely been around much longer.

 You can get coffee and beignets 24 hours a day in New Orleans

-The world-famous Café Du Monde has been a New Orleans staple since 1862.
-This historic café serves traditional New Orleans chicory coffee and beignets 24 hours a day.
+The world-famous Café du Monde has been a New Orleans staple since 1862.
+This historic café serves traditional New Orleans chicory coffee and mouthwatering beignets that are available 24/7.

 People come from all over to try their signature sugar-dusted French donuts.
 Café Du Monde's beignets are so famous that they've even begun shipping their beignet mix worldwide.